Tag Questions Worksheets

 This exercise is taught and supplied with an amazing cut and glue activity.
 The little ones cut each tag question and paste it with the correct sentence.
 Sit back and see kids thrive with tag questions!

 Witness a special revelry unfolding itself in this worksheet made beautiful with images.
-Students figure out the pictorial sentence, and write a correct tag question for it.
+Students of grade 5 and grade 6 figure out the pictorial sentence, and write a correct tag question for it.

 Let not the vagaries of tag questions distract children in no manner whatsoever!
 By picking the correct tag question for each sentence, they strike up a friendship with tag questions.